is8ac/aural2/paper/aural2.md

 cloud, which can be far larger than any model suitable for running on cheap edge devices.

 Additionally, requiring a wake word has various advantages.
-As good at Aural2's use-mention distinction is, it will eventually make a mistake.
+As good as Aural2's use-mention distinction is, it will eventually make a mistake.
 However, if additional safely is desired, it is simple to train Aural2 to require that some prefix, "sudo" for example, be said before